Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. A Member is entitled to vote if—

-   1. more than 4 weeks have passed since they applied to become a Member of the Association; and
+   a) more than 4 weeks have passed since they applied to become a Member of the Association; and

    2. the Committee has accepted their membership; and